Golan Heights: Borders, armistice line and ceasefire line

 One of the aspects of the dispute involves the existence prior to 1967 of three different lines separating Syria from the area that before 1948 was referred to as Mandatory Palestine.

-The 1923 boundary between British Mandatory Palestine and the French Mandate of Syria was drawn with water in mind.
+The 1923 boundary between British Mandatory Palestine and the French Mandate of Syria was drawn with an objective of providing the water supply needed for the British Mandate.
 Accordingly, it was demarcated so that all of the Sea of Galilee, including a 10 m wide strip of beach along its northeastern shore, would stay inside Mandatory Palestine.
 From the Sea of Galilee north to Lake Hula the boundary was drawn between 50 and 400 m east of the upper Jordan River, keeping that stream entirely within Mandatory Palestine.
 The British also received a sliver of land along the Yarmouk River, out to the present-day Hamat Gader.

-During the Arab–Israeli War, Syria captured various areas of the formerly British controlled Mandatory Palestine, including the 10-meter strip of beach, the east bank of the upper Jordan, as well as areas along the Yarmouk.
+During the Arab–Israeli War, Syria captured various areas of the formerly British controlled Mandatory Palestine, including the 10 m strip of beach, the east bank of the upper Jordan, as well as areas along the Yarmouk.

-While negotiating the 1949 Armistice Agreements, Israel called for the removal of all Syrian forces from the former Palestine territory.
+While negotiating the 1949 Armistice Agreements, Israel called for the removal of all Syrian forces from the territory of the former Palestine Mandate.
 Syria refused, insisting on an armistice line based not on the 1923 international border but on the military status quo.
 The result was a compromise.
-Under the terms of an armistice signed on 20 July 1949, Syrian forces were to withdraw east of the old Palestine-Syria boundary.
-Israeli forces were to refrain from entering the evacuated areas, which would become a demilitarised zone, "from which the armed forces of both Parties shall be totally excluded, and in which no activities by military or paramilitary forces shall be permitted."
+Under the terms of an armistice signed on 20 July 1949, Syrian forces were to withdraw east of the 1923 Anglo-French Palestine-Syria boundary.
+Israeli forces were to refrain from entering the evacuated areas, which would become a demilitarized zone, "from which the armed forces of both Parties shall be totally excluded, and in which no activities by military or paramilitary forces shall be permitted."

 Accordingly, major parts of the armistice lines departed from the 1923 boundary.
-There were three distinct, non-contiguous enclaves—to the west of Banias, on the west bank of the Jordan River near Lake Hula, and the eastern-southeastern shores of the Sea of Galilee extending out to Hamat Gader, consisting of 66.5 km2 of land lying between the 1949 armistice line and the 1923 boundary, forming the demilitarised zone.
+There were three distinct, non-contiguous enclaves—to the west of Banias, on the west bank of the Jordan River near Lake Hula, and the eastern-southeastern shores of the Sea of Galilee extending out to Hamat Gader, consisting of 66.5 km2 of land lying between the 1949 armistice line and the 1923 boundary, forming the demilitarized zone.

 Following the armistice, both Israel and Syria sought to take advantage of the territorial ambiguities left in place by the 1949 agreement.
 This resulted in an evolving tactical situation, one "snapshot" of which was the disposition of forces immediately prior to the Six-Day War, the "line of June 4, 1967".